Aquatic grooming, and Facial fold forcing

 • Wiggle your nail,

-• Change its angle so it attacks the problem directly,
+• Change its angle, so it directly targets the problem,

 • Forcefully press your nail into the blockage,